-Another key feature of XLAG in males is abnormal genitalia that can include an unusually small penis (micropenis), undescended testes (cryptorchidism), or external genitalia that do not look clearly male or clearly female (ambiguous genitalia).
+Another key feature of XLAG in males is abnormal genitalia that can include an unusually small penis (micropenis), undescended testes (cryptorchidism), or external genitalia that do not look clearly male or clearly female.

-Additional signs and symptoms of XLAG include chronic diarrhea, periods of increased blood sugar (transient hyperglycemia), and problems with body temperature regulation.
+Additional signs and symptoms of XLAG include chronic diarrhea, periods of increased blood glucose (transient hyperglycemia), and problems with body temperature regulation.

 The incidence of XLAG is unknown; approximately 30 affected families have been described in the medical literature.

 Mutations in the ARX gene cause XLAG.
 The ARX gene provides instructions for producing a protein that is involved in the development of several organs, including the brain, testes, and pancreas.
 In the developing brain, the ARX protein is involved with movement and communication in nerve cells (neurons).
 The ARX protein regulates genes that play a role in the migration of specialized neurons (interneurons) to their proper location.
 Interneurons relay signals between neurons.
 In the pancreas and testes, the ARX protein helps to regulate the process by which cells mature to carry out specific functions (differentiation).